If you would like to contribute to this page, please post the information in the North Dakota State Forums.

 Permit Valid For:

-Concealed weapon permits are valid for a period of three years.
+Concealed weapon permits are valid for a period of five years.

 State law provides that the Sheriff is required to process applications within thirty days.
 If the applicant lives within a city and that city has a police department, the Chief of Police’s signature is required.
 The police department must process the application within ten working days of receipt by the agency.
 The Bureau of Criminal Investigation must process the application and make a determination within thirty days of receipt from the forwarding agency.